loginom/loginom-help-en-omegat/data/visualization/README.md

 > **Important**: It not possible to display data for each port by the selected visualizer.
 If any visualizer is not supported by the port, it will not be added.

 A report can be added for each visualizer.
-To add the report to the visualizer, it is required to select the required visualizer and press *Add to reports* button by creating the required group if it is required or place the report to the existing group.
+To add the report to the visualizer, it is necessary to select the required visualizer and press *Add to reports* button by creating the required group where applicable or place the report to the existing group.